-Transferring to Part-Time Study
+Transferring to Part-Time Master's Study

 In some circumstances the University allows students, usually on the grounds of high level sporting commitments or disability and health issues, to “stretch” their Master's programme by transferring to part-time mode of study.
 Part-time study means you can spread modules over two years or more to ease the workload.

-A master’s programme must normally be completed in no more that than twice the time it would take to complete if studied full-time.
+To retain eligibility for the Master’s loan the programme must normally be completed in no more that than twice the time it would take to complete if studied full-time.

 Student Finance